scottish-government-design-system/designsystem.gov.scot/components/notification-banner/index.md

 User research findings from GOV.UK and NHS suggests that banners which overlay or hide content on a page leads to a worse user experience (higher exit rate).

 ## Website analytics
-To understand user behaviour, clicks on banner links items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the link click, for example <code>data-banner="banner-BANNERNAME-link"</code> or the close button, for example <code>data-banner="banner-BANNERNAME-close"</code>.
+To understand user behaviour, clicks on banner links items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the link click.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#notification-banner).